Emotional Response Therapy

 -

-Approaches for complex presentations
+Approaches for complex problems

 -